-Installing freezr
+Installing a new freezr server

 Install freezr on your own computer or a development server